Smith & Wesson Model 57: Smith & Wesson Model 58

 On July 10, 1964, S&W introduced a more basic and inexpensive .41 Magnum intended for procurement by police departments.
-This budget version of the Model 57 was similar in principle of design to the .38 Special S&W heavy-barrel Model 10, or .357 Magnum Model 28 Highway Patrolman.
+This budget version of the Model 57 was similar in principle of design to the .38 Special S&W heavy-barrel Model 10, or the .357 Magnum Model 28 Highway Patrolman.
 Weighing in at 41 ounces, the Model 58 featured a 4" barrel, fixed iron open sights, and simpler standard "magna service" grips.
 Finish options were the same as its upscale Model 57 brethren, blued and nickel, but shortly after the Model 58's introduction S&W decided a less expensive "matte" bluing treatment would be more appropriate for the basic "workingman" model.
-The no-frills Model 58 also lacked an ejection rod shroud, but retained the pinned barrel and counter bored cylinder of the more expensive Model 57.
-The Model 58 was manufactured from 1964 to 1977 and roughly 20,000 were produced.
-In 2008, it was released again by S&W, both in bright nickel and bright blue finish.
+The no-frills Model 58 also lacked an ejection rod shroud, but retained the pinned barrel and counterbored cylinder of the more expensive Model 57.
+The Model 58 was manufactured from 1964 to 1977, and roughly 20,000 were produced.
+In 2008, it was released again by S&W, both in bright nickel and bright blue finishes.